isaatonimov/midiKeys/README.md

-My code is a disgrace, but it works
+My code is a disgrace, but it works... kinda